Group Threat, Political Extremity, and Collective Dynamics in Online Discussions: Introduction

 We recreate the network of commenters before and after each event, where links are direct replies from one commenter to another, across different discussions, weighted by the overall number of replies in a particular time period.
-For each news website, for the month before and after each societal event, we calculated four measures of influence inequality in commenter networks.
-Two of the measures describe inequality of influence of individual commenters, namely, 1) skewness of commenters' weighted in-degree distribution and 2) skewness of the distribution of their Page Rank centralities.
-Presumably, people who reply to a commenter have read their comment, which then can have some influence on their own thinking, even if they disagree with the comment.
-The more unequal this distribution of in-degrees, the more unequal the potential influence of different commenters.
-Similarly, a commenter that is replied to by commenters who themselves have a lot of replies (i.e., who has a higher Page Rank) could be considered to have a higher influence.
-The other two measures describe the aspects of the overall structure of commenter networks that are related to inequality, namely, 3) the proportion of independent commenters who neither reply to others nor are replied to, and 4) the proportion of connected components of the network.
-The proportion of independent commenters can be expected to decrease under real or imagined threat as commenters might more often respond to the influential users, rather than posting alone.
-Similarly, if people preferentially reply to a smaller subset of commenters, who can therefore be viewed as more influential, there should be relatively fewer connected components in the network than if there is no particular preference for replying to some commenters.
+For each news website, for the month before and after each societal event, we derived the network of commenters and calculated four measures of attention inequality in these networks.
+Two of the measures describe inequality of attention of individual commenters, namely, 1) skewness of commenters' weighted in-degree distribution and 2) skewness of the distribution of their Page Rank centralities.
+Presumably, people who reply to a commenter have attended to their comment, which then can have some influence on their own thinking, even if they disagree with the comment.
+The more unequal this distribution of in-degrees, the more unequal the attention to and the potential influence of different commenters.
+Similarly, a commenter that is replied to by commenters who themselves have a lot of replies (i.e., who has a higher Page Rank) could be considered to have a higher potential influence.
+The other two measures describe the aspects of the overall structure of commenter networks that are related to inequality of attention, namely, 3) the proportion of independent commenters who neither reply to others nor are replied to, and 4) the proportion of connected components of the network.
+The proportion of independent commenters can be expected to decrease under real or imagined threat as commenters consolidate behind a few prominent users, rather than posting alone.
+Similarly, if people preferentially reply to a smaller subset of commenters there should be relatively fewer connected components in the network than if there is no particular preference for replying to some commenters.

 Our second data set includes human judgments about the perceived threat posed by different events, which we collected in a survey of participants with different political views (see Method for details).
-This data allowed us to estimate how much were the chosen events perceived as threatening to one's own ingroup, depending on their political orientation.
+This data allowed us to estimate how much the chosen events were perceived as threatening to one's own ingroup, depending on the ingroup's political orientation.